Darginec05/Yoopta-Editor/packages/yoopta-editor/README.md

   <br>
   <br>

-<div style="padding: 10px">❗ Yopta-Editor is on <span style="color: #007aff">BETA</span> version now.
+<div style="padding: 10px">❗ Yoopta-Editor is on <span style="color: #007aff">BETA</span> version now.
 The core functionality works, but you may encounter some bugs.
 I have big plans for the v2 version with a lot of cool features and improvements.
 Let's build together the best open source editor ever ☝ <br>
 Read more about future plans <a target="_blank" rel="noopener noreferrer" href="https://yopage.co/blog/0zntIA46L4/5iK8VNiBI8">"What's next Lebovski?"</a>